Magic Wand is one of the selection tools in Adobe Illustrator that allows you to quickly select all of the same (or similar objects) at once.

 Where is the Magic Wand Tool in Adobe Illustrator?

 It’s really easy to use the Magic Wand Tool.
-All you have to do is choose the Magic Wand Tool from the toolbar or active it using the keyboard shortcut Y, and click to select objects.
+All you have to do is choose the Magic Wand Tool from the toolbar or activate it using the keyboard shortcut Y and click to select objects.

 If you’re using the basic toolbar, you might not see it on the toolbar, you can quickly switch to the advanced toolbar from Window > Toolbars > Advanced.

 I do recommend opening the Magic Wand panel because you can change the attributes and set the tolerance level of the attributes there.
 You can open the panel from the overhead menu Window > Magic Wand.